kpalmvik/infrastructure-supply-chain-seed/README.md

 **ISCSLST** is an API driven web application that displays the hourly temperatures and average value for the current day.

 By clicking on the "Show me a Trick" button, the monthly consumption for the last year is shown together with the average monthly consumption for the period.
+Clicking "Reset" will return to the original state.

 The data is fetched by the client from the server API, which in turn makes a request to a third party API service returning hourly temperature readings and consumption history.